Quick answer

 Symptoms

-When you encounter a blinking red light on the Echo 58V battery charger (model CH5800), you may observe the following:
+When you encounter a blinking red light on the Echo 58V battery charger (CBC-58V or CBC-58VA), you may observe the following:

-- If you attempt to use the battery in a tool, it may not power on, confirming that the battery is not functioning correctly.
+- If you attempt to use the battery in a tool, it may run briefly, run weakly, or not power on at all, depending on pack state.

 Quick checks